-Very easily possible: he wears his faith but as the fashion of his hat; it ever changes with the next block.
-Mess.
+Beat. - Very easily possible.
+He wears his faith but as the fashion of his hat; it ever changes with the next block.

-I see, lady, the gentleman is not in your books.
+Mess. - I see, lady, the gentleman is not in your books.

-No: an he were, I would burn my study.
+Beat. - No. An he were, I would burn my study.
 But I pray you, who is his companion?
-Is there no young squarer now, that will make a voyage with him to the devil?
+Is there no young squarer now that will make a voyage with him to the devil?

-He is most in the company of the right noble Claudio.
+Mess. - He is most in the company of the right noble Claudio.

-O Lord! he will hang upon him like a disease: he is sooner caught than the pestilence, and the taker runs presently mad.
-God help the noble Claudio! if he have caught the Benedick, it will cost him a thousand pound ere he be cured.
+Beat. - O Lord, he will hang upon him like a disease!
+He is sooner caught than the pestilence, and the taker runs presently mad.
+God help the noble Claudio!
+If he have caught the Benedick, it will cost him a thousand pound ere 'a be cured.

-Mess.
-I will hold friends with you, lady.
+Mess. - I will hold friends with you, lady.

-Beat.
-Do, good friend.
+Beat. - Do, good friend.

-Leon.
-You will ne'er run mad, niece.
+Leon. - You will never run mad, niece.

-Beat.
-No, not till a hot January.
+Beat. - No, not till a hot January.

-Mess.
-Don Pedro is approached.
+Mess. - Don Pedro is approach'd.